AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 ## AVL trees - correcting pitfalls of the binary search tree

-To adress this issue of the degenerate binary search tree, it would be desireable to create a tree data structure that can actively balance itself.
-That is, whenever a node is inserted, the tree can check for imbalances in its nodes and adress them without breaking the binary search invariant.
+To address this issue of the degenerate binary search tree, it would be desireable to create a tree data structure that can actively balance itself.
+That is, whenever a node is inserted, the tree can check for imbalances in its nodes and address them without breaking the binary search invariant.
 The oldest and most 'strictly balanced' of the self-balancing binary search trees is the AVl (Adelson-Velsky and Landis) tree.
 A key feature of this data structure is the concept of the 'balance factor' of a node $B_f(n)$ which is defined as:

 $$B_f(n) = \operatorname{Height}(\operatorname{LeftSubtree}(n)) - \operatorname{Height}(\operatorname{RightSubtree}(n))$$